The PDUK team has years of knowledge and experience behind us, and are proud to uphold the highest standards of clinical teaching.

 Hands-on, bespoke training for your staff

 Healthcare practitioners across all disciplines and sectors can benefit from PDUK’s in-house courses

-At PDUK we understand how important it is to have access to high quality CPD courses that not only match your team’s needs but are excellent value for money too.
-Our expert tutors will guide your staff in the latest requirements and best practice so you can rest assured their knowledge and skills are first class.
+Our programmes not only meet your team’s needs but offer outstanding value for money too.
+PDUK’s expert tutors will guide your staff in the latest requirements and best practice so you can rest assured their knowledge and skills are the very best they can be.

 Immunisation and anaphylaxis essentials